Written bySee all articles →

 In the early stages of development, there were some challenges with ads accidentally appearing on unwanted websites or youtube videos.
 But with the targeting becoming more granular, it’s no longer a problem.
 Once more and more advertisers got on board with programmatic and RTB, publishers followed suit and increased their budgets to accommodate this new technology.

-Publishers who aim at rapid growth and securing their position in digital advertising should seriously consider programmatic and RTB as a way to sell their ad inventory in real-time.
-These two technologies will definitely bring publishers closer to their goal – a significant increase in ad revenue.
+Thus, publishers aiming at rapid growth and securing their position in digital advertising should seriously consider programmatic and RTB as a way to sell their ad inventory in real-time.
+These two technologies will definitely bring them closer to the final goal – a significant increase in ad revenue.